Client secret store codec

 database which doesn’t encrypt its

-Encrypting, or alternatively, hashing the client secrets, is a recommended security measure to minimise the risk of an undetected credential leak from the database.
+Encryption, or alternatively, hashing the client secrets, is the recommended security measures to minimise the risk of a credential leak from the database.

 Recommended methods:

-Note, while hashing is easier to implement because there is no symmetric key to
+While hashing is easier to implement because there is no symmetric key to be

 authentication or an HMAC JOSE algorithm that requires the Connect2id server to